Exotic topological order in fractal spin liquids: Classical fractal liquid

 Excitations in classical spin liquids are caused by Pauli-$X$ spin flips.
 Consider quasi-particle excitations caused by $X(e(x,y))$ where $e(x,y)$ are polynomials representing positions of spin flips.
 Since anti-commutations between $e(x,y)$ and $Z(x^{i}y^{j}\bar{\alpha})$ create quasi-particles at $(i,j)$, the excitation polynomial is

 For instance, if $X_{0,0}$ with $e=1$ is applied, one has multiple excitations $E(x,y)=\alpha$.
 Consider an isolated excitation at $(0,0)$.
-An application of $X_{0,0}$ makes it propagate in the $\hat{y}$ direction to multiple excitations represented by $f(x)y$.
-So, quasi-particle excitations propagate via applications of $f(x)$ just like a one-dimensional cellular automaton.
+An application of $X_{0,0}$ makes it propagate in the $\hat{y}$ direction to multiple excitations represented by $f(x)y$ (Fig.~\ref{fig_excitation_C}).
+So, quasi-particle excitations propagate via applications of $f(x)$ like time-evolution of one-dimensional cellular automaton.
 Since the model does not have gauge symmetries, one cannot associate conserved charge to quasi-particle excitations.
 Indeed, a single quasi-particle may split into multiple quasi-particles of the same type.
-The energy barrier between degenerate ground states is $O(\log(L))$ which leads to quasi-glassy thermodynamic relaxation as shown by Newman and Moore~\cite{Newman99}.

-\subsection{Limit cycle under RG transformation}
+\section{Limit cycle under RG transformation}

+In this section, we demonstrate that ground states of classical fractal liquids correspond to limit cycles under real-space RG transformations.
+Treatment in this section can be applied to quantum fractal liquids too.